antancelin/antancelin/README.md

 I’m currently working on a global data science + development project. 🔭

-Also learning full-stack engineering by myself. 🖥
+Also learning full-stack engineering. 🖥

 <!--
 **antancelin/antancelin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.